April 14, 2020 | Authored by: Adrian Jenkins

 When recurring payment transactions fail, you’re often losing subscribers who want to stay.
 A customer might have new payment information or a temporary lock on their credit/debit card — either way, that's revenue walking out the door.
 This involuntary form of churn is difficult to address without the right tools.

-Account updaters are often not enough, nor are a few haphazard retries to recover failed transactions.
+Account updates are often not enough, nor are a few haphazard retries to recover failed transactions.
 Businesses need a billing platform that was built with a nuanced understanding of passive churn and offers intelligence-based tools for mitigating churn.

 It isn't optimized for compliance